fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 <div class="tasks">

 ### Exercises 3.19.-3.21.

-#### 3.19: Phonebook database, step7
+#### 3.19*: Phonebook database, step7

-Add validation to your phonebook application, that will make sure that a newly added person has a unique name.
-Our current frontend won't allow users to try and create duplicates, but we can attempt to create them directly with Postman or the VS Code REST client.

-Mongoose does not offer a built-in validator for this purpose.
-Install the [mongoose-unique-validator](https://github.com/blakehaswell/mongoose-unique-validator#readme) package with npm and use it instead.

-If an HTTP POST request tries to add a name that is already in the phonebook, the server must respond with an appropriate status code and error message.

-#### 3.20*: Phonebook database, step8

-Expand the validation so that the name stored in the database has to be at least three characters long, and the phone number must have at least 8 digits.
+Expand the validation so that the name stored in the database has to be at least three characters long.

 Expand the frontend so that it displays some form of error message when a validation error occurs.
 Error handling can be implemented by adding a <em>catch</em> block as shown below:

 ```js
 personService